 According to federal OSHA work injury rules, employees and those in a contract worker position have the right to review your report of injury and illness records.
 This app makes it easy to do so, as the electronic OSHA form can be easily emailed directly to the employee for review.

 Cases listed on the log are not necessarily eligible for worker’s compensation or other insurance benefits.
 Listing a case does not mean that the employer or employee was at fault or that an OSHA standard was violated, instead the reporting app acts as an official record of the incident, and is accessible from any mobile device which makes it easy to quickly record details about those who have become sick or injured at work.

 Download the GoCanvas template here for Form 301 Injury and Illness Incident Reports.

 Along with enabling faster data collection and reporting, GoCanvas gives you the ability to create higher quality reports.
 What this means is that you can easily capture images, GPS stamps, and sketches of the actual site of the accident.
 All of this will be embedded into the digital report and can be used for future reporting or analysis.
 This is important to have as supporting material in the case of a worker compensation lawsuit or claim.

 The last major benefit of going mobile with incident reporting is the speed of data analysis.
 Since all the data collected through GoCanvas is stored on the cloud, the data is easily retrievable from wherever you are and can be downloaded, printed, or exported to Excel in seconds.
-You can even add GoCanvas Business Insights feature to your account to assist in creating custom dashboards.
+You can even add GoCanvas Analytics feature to your account to assist in creating custom dashboards.
 Now your business will be able to clearly identify where accidents are happening, what corrections can be made, and how to prevent them from happening in the future.